-During the early stages of an infant’s vertebrate development, ligaments and tendons are extra stretchable, which explains why infants don’t really experience sprains.
-When a head flops side to side, it may be slightly uncomfortable for a baby and terrifying to look at, but the risk of major damage is actually minimal.
+First, let’s step back to look at your child’s physiology.
+During the early stages of an infant’s vertebrate development, ligaments and tendons are extra stretchable.
+This explains why infants don’t really experience sprains, but also the reason that, when a head flops side-to-side, while terrifying to see, is relatively low-risk for the baby.
 It’s when a baby’s head flops forward that major issues can result, as airways can become restricted.
 If a baby’s poorly positioned in a baby car seat or slumped over in a forward-facing wrap or carrier, parents should absolutely be concerned.

 - Don’t be overly concerned about a baby’s head flopping left or right, but be hypervigilant about making sure a baby’s head doesn’t flop forward, restricting airways.

-- Make absolutely sure car seats are installed correctly.
+- If baby’s head is flopping forward, the most likely culprit is the angle of the car seat.
+Make absolutely sure car seats are installed correctly.
 If they are, they should help secure children’s heads.

 Bottom line: A properly installed car seat should prevent flop-forward injuries, but not necessarily some side-to-side bobbling.
 Parents still concerned about that can resort to the toddler equivalent of airline pillows — animal-shaped neck braces or other apparatus intended to keep the head stationary — but Hoffman recommends that they don’t.

 “I wouldn’t put anything around my baby’s neck, to be honest.
 There’s not going to be any peer-reviewed data on those things, and that’s the gold standard,” says Hoffman.
 “I think what happens is those things can make a parent complacent.
 That’s where things are going to happen, especially if there’s something around a baby’s neck.”